 - Refurbish or rebuild latrines.
 Ensure malaria prevention (LLITNs) and treatment.

-- With support of TCP Global and VSLA.net, establish microloans group.
-Celebrate and conduct initial evaluation of work.
+- With the support of TCP Global and VSLA.net, establish a microloans group.
+Celebrate and conduct an initial evaluation of work.

 LATRINE BASE PLATES, VENTILATION, SCREENS, WELL, STORAGE TANK, and ANTI-MALARIALS